space-physics/iri2016/README.md

 ```

 This Python wrapper of IRI2016 uses our build-on-run technique.
-On the first `import iri2016` the Fortran code is built.
+On the first run or `iri2016.IRI()` the Fortran code is built--we call this "build on run".

 If you have errors about building on the first run, ensure that your Fortran compiler is specified in environment variable FC--this is what most build systems use to indicate the desired Fortran compiler (name or full path).